Andijan uprising of 1898

 Twenty-two Russian soldiers died, and 16 were wounded.
 Other attacks were staged simultaneously at Margilan and Ush.
 Eighteen participants were executed, including the leader.
 546 rebels were arrested, and 356 condemned to forced labour or exile to Siberia (163 were set free).
 The rebel leader was thought to be representative of the Ottoman Empire (but the credentials proved false), and he was declared khan the day before the revolt.

-The majority of the rebels were Kyrgyz, who in 1875 had rebelled against Muhammad Khudayar Khan (who reigned 1845–1858, 1862–1863, and 1867–1875), and had played a large role in the collapse of the khanate.
+The majority of the rebels were Kyrgyz, who in 1875 had rebelled against Muhammad Khudayar Khan (who reigned 1845–1858, 1862–1863, and 1867–1875).

+Count Konstantin Pahlen, who conducted an inspection tour of Russian Turkestan in 1908–1909, wrote in his memoirs that the rebellion caused considerable alarm within the Tsarist government.
 Edward Dennis Sokol points out that while this affair might seem insignificant at first glance, it actually revealed widespread dissatisfaction with Tsarist rule in Central asia.

 Motives

 When the leader of the revolt was asked why he had revolted, he replied: